eklausme/saaze-myrawest/content/blog/2022-05-30-story-time-a-hot-guy-talked-to-me.md

 He laughed and smiled and whatever.
 So it was a good exchange, and now I'm never gonna see him again.
 And, yeah, that was good.
 I'm probably gonna have to rollerblade now, to rollerblade my feelings away.

 But I did have a thought recently, which was, instead of using dating apps, what if I was able to just muster the courage to talk to the guys that I find so attractive?
-Because like, usually if I go out in public, especially in this town, which is filled with handsome people and beautiful people, it's very looks-based in this town, um, if, if I go out, usually I see one person a day who I find very attractive.
-And what if I just walked right up to them and was like, "Hey, I find you very attractive.
+Because usually if I go out in public, especially in this town, which is filled with handsome people and beautiful people, it's very looks-based in this town.
+If I go out, usually I see one person a day who I find very attractive.
+And what if I just walked right up to them and was like,
+> "Hey, I find you very attractive.
 Would you like to get coffee or something like that?"

 So, like, isn't that kind of cool that I could like actually date the people or actually ask out the people and possibly date one of them who I find like already really attractive to me?

 ## Men approaching me